Stanley C. Lee, Ph.D.

 Postdoctoral Research Fellow

-During my Ph.D. training, I have focused on the role of the SWI/SNF complex, an ATP -dependent chromatin remodeler in the context of mesenchymal stromal cell lineage commitment and hematopoiesis.
-Having worked with the bone marrow microenvironment, during my postdoctoral training, I am eager to understand how deregulations of molecular foundations of hematopoiesis lead to the development of myeloid malignancies.
+I completed my PhD training from CSIR-Indian institute of Chemical Biology where I studied the role of the SWI/SNF complex, an ATP -dependent chromatin remodeler in mesenchymal stromal cell lineage commitment and hematopoiesis.
+Having worked with the bone marrow microenvironment, I got interested to understand how deregulations of molecular foundations of hematopoiesis lead to the development of myeloid malignancies.
+I am currently supported by American Cancer Society postdoctoral fellowship to understand the contribution of splicing factor mutations in myeloid malignancy and therapeutic vulnerability.
 When away from the lab, I indulge in reading storybooks and cooking.
 I love to travel during holidays and hope to continue with my passion for photography alongside my research work.

 Research Technician